webmin/authentic-theme/README.md

 > Be advised, you might be surprised to see that your script is executed twice.
 It's because we technically have two `documents`, first is `main` container and second is `right` side that is loaded in _iframe_.
 You must refer to the exact `document` to make your script executed right.

-###How do I use theme settings?
+####How do I use theme settings?
-> Theme can be tweaked using inbuilt _settings_.
+Theme can be tweaked using inbuilt _settings_.
 The list of the _settings_ will be growing, depending on users' requests.
-At the moment, _Authentic Theme_ supports the following list of settings:

 ```JavaScript